-- An oral will only occurs in cases of imminent danger to the life of the testator.
-Similarly, in order to make a military will, the testator must be in a war expedition or campaign against the enemy or at a garrison in a territory under siege.
-A maritime will may only be made on board a Colombian warship at sea. - An oral will has no value if the testator dies after 30 days following its execution, or if having died before, the will has not been set down in writing within 30 days following the death.
-In the case of a military will, if the testator dies before 90 days following the date on which the circumstances of war that enable him to grant a military will have ceased, his or her will is valid, but if the testator survives this period, then the will becomes invalid.
-A maritime will is not valid unless the testator has died before disembarking or during a period of 90 days following disembarkation. - The following are legatees: (i) descendants; and (ii) ascendants. - According to Art 1502 of the Civil Code, capacity may refer to enjoyment or action.
+1 A verbal will only occurs in cases of imminent danger to the life of the testator.
+Similarly, to make a military will, the testator must be in a war expedition or campaign against the enemy or at a garrison in a territory under siege.
+A maritime will may only be granted on board a Colombian warship at sea.
+2 A verbal will has no value if the testator dies after 30 days following its execution or, if having died before, the will was not set down in writing within 30 days following the death.
+In the case of a military will, if the testator dies within 90 days following the date on which the circumstances of war that enabled him or her to grant a military will have ceased, his or her will is valid, but if the testator has died before disembarking or during a period of 90 days following disembarkation.

+3 The following are legitimes: descendants and ascendants.

+4 According to Art 1502 of the Civil Code, capacity may refer to enjoyment or action.
 The former consists of the general legal competence of every individual or legal entity to hold rights and assume obligations.
-The capacity to act consists of the ability recognised by law to a person to bind him or herself, without the intervention or authorisation of another person. - Persons suffering from a severe or profound learning or behavioural condition or pathology, or mental impairment, are considered to suffer from absolute mental disability.
+The capacity to act consists in the ability recognised by law to a person to bind him or herself, without the intervention or authorisation of another person.

+5 Persons suffering from a severe or profound learning or behavioural condition or pathology, or mental impairment are considered to suffer from absolute mental disability.